tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/database/sql-database.md

 Cái namespace `SV.` and `L.` chỉ cần thêm vào khi có sự trùng tên cột của 2 bảng tham gia phép nối, còn không thì không cần thêm.

+Khi muốn select cột từ nhiều bảng thì dùng JOIN.
+Sau đó mới đặt câu hỏi là dùng loại JOIN nào cho phù hợp.

 `INNER JOIN` returns ONLY the rows where there is a match in the join column(s) in both tables.
-Records from either table that do not have a corresponding match in the other table are excluded from the result set
+Records from either table that do not have a corresponding match in the other table are excluded from the result set.
+When the type of `JOIN` is not explicitly specified, the default JOIN is an `INNER JOIN`.

 ```sql
 SELECT